Polycystic Ovary Syndrome (PCOS): Causes, Symptoms, and Treatment

 The term polycystic ovary syndrome, or PCOS, seems to be complicated, but in simple terms, it is nothing but having numerous cysts on one or both ovaries.
-Women suffering from this disease need not worry.
-With the improvement in medical technology, this disease can be treated easily.
-Presumably, one out of every fifteen women can be diagnosed with the polycystic ovary syndrome at some point in their lives.

 Though PCOS is a very common disease seen in women, lack of treatment at the right time and ignoring the disease can cause dangerous side effects, like diabetes or high blood pressure.

-What is a Polycystic Ovary Syndrome?
+What is Polycystic Ovary Syndrome?

 Causes of PCOS

-The primary cause of PCOS is not known.
-However, genetics can be a factor.
 This disease appears to run in families, so the chance of having this disease is higher if women in your family have it.
-PCOS disease can be passed down either from your mother's or father's side.

 Androgen hormone overproduction is the other contributing factor that results in PCOS.
-Androgen is a male sex hormone, which is even produced by women.

-Women with PCOS frequently produce higher levels of androgen, this affects the development & release of eggs at the time of ovulation.
-The intake of excess insulin also causes higher androgen levels.
+Women with PCOS frequently produce higher levels of androgen, which affects the development and release of eggs at the time of ovulation.

 Symptoms of Polycystic Ovary Syndrome